Premantura

 Due to its location, natural resources, and openness of its inhabitants, Premantura is the perfect destination for those who want an active holiday in a unique environment.
 Cape Kamenjak, 9.5 km long, a protected landscape, is known for its stunning 30 km long coastline (with large and small intimate coves and exceptionally clear sea) and for more than 570 plant species, 30 of which are on the endangered species list. .
 Among them are 20 species of orchids, some of which are endemic.
 In front of Cape Kamenjak rises Porer, a lighthouse built in 1833 on an 80 m wide rock, where today those who want a peaceful and unique Robinson holiday can be found.
 Premantura, with its exceptionally clean sea and the winds that kiss its coast, is a paradise for windsurfers, and its undersea rich in fish, shallows, underwater rocks, and sunken ships tempts every diver.
 Nowhere else does the sunset have such beauty, even on a bright night when the river of the moon spreads with passion.
 Premantura offers an unforgettable escape that nourishes the senses, energizes the body, and awakens the spirit.

-In 1975, a significant discovery was made on the island of Fenoliga when dinosaur tracks belonging to various species, including theropods, ornithopods, and a sauropod, were found.
-These tracks date back to the Cretaceous period, approximately 65 to 70 million years ago.
-Premantura, originally known as Capo di Pola, received its name in the 1st century AD from Pomponio Mela, a Roman geographer, who named it Promunturium Polaticum.
-According to archeological findings, Premantura was inhabited as early as 4000 years ago.
-The area continued to be occupied even after the Roman occupation, and artifacts, including buildings, monuments, and a bronze statue of Minerva, have been found with Greek and Latin inscriptions.
-During the Roman Empire, Premantura and Pomer were part of Pula.
-In the 5th century, it was acquired by the Vesco family, followed by the Sergi family in the 8th century.
-Venetian rule began in 1331.
-In 1585, settlers from Zadar arrived in Premantura, fleeing from the Turks.
-The Church of St. Lorenca was built between 1632 and 1664, believed to have been constructed over the foundations of the church of St. Nicholas, which dated back to the mid-15th century.
-The valley nearby is known as Runtian or Runtianum, where the medieval settlement of Ronzano, later Ronzi, and today known as Runke, was established.
-The village was destroyed by the Uskoks in the 17th century, along with the church dedicated to St. Martin in the bay.
-Additionally, several military facilities from the Austro-Hungarian period can still be seen in the area.
+The dinosaur tracks, found on the island of Fenoliga in 1975, probably belonged to theropods, ornithopods, and a type of sauropod dinosaur, dating back to the Cretaceous period, between 65 and 70 million years ago.
+In ancient times, Premantura was known as Capo di Pola, and then in the 1st century, the Roman Pomponio Mela named it Promunturium Polaticum, which is where its current name comes from.
+According to the findings, Premantura was inhabited 4000 years ago.
+Three ruins were found where life continued even after the Roman occupation when it spread along the coast.
+From that period, along with some buildings, monuments with Greek and Latin inscriptions and a bronze statue of Minerva were found.
+During the Roman Empire, together with Pomer, Premantura belonged to Pula, and in the 5th century, it came into the possession of the Vesco family, and then in the 8th century under the possession of the Sergi family.
+It came under Venetian rule in 1331.
+In 1585, the first settlers from Dalmatia, more precisely from Zadar, came to Premantur, driven out by the Turks.
+The Church of St. Lorenca was built from 1632 to 1664.
+It is assumed that it was built on the foundations of the church of St. Nicholas in the middle of the 15th century.
+Nearby is a valley called Runtian or Runtianum.
+On the site of this village in the Middle Ages, the settlement of Ronzano, later Ronzi, and today it is called Runke, was established.
+After the robbery, it was destroyed by the Uskoks in the 17th century, as well as the church dedicated to St. Martin in the bay.
+Several other military facilities exist from the Austro-Hungarian period.

 Parish Church of St. Lovre - built in 1632, with 5 altars and a bell tower 27 m high.